w3f/Grants-Program/SydTek.md

-# Peer-Reviewed Academic Journal Article and Dissemination - Digital Inheritance in a Web3 World: A Case Study of Phala within the Polkadot Ecosystem
+# Peer-Reviewed Academic Journal Article and Dissemination - Digital Inheritance in a Web3 World: A Case Study of Soulbound Tokens within the Polkadot Ecosystem

 > This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
 Don't remove any of the mandatory parts presented in bold letters or as headlines (except for the title)!
 Lines starting with a `>` (such as this one) should be removed.
 Please use markdown instead of HTML (e.g. `![](image.png)` instead of `<img>`).
 >